ds4se/chapters/ermurph/survey-chapter.md

 ### Stage 3: Survey Design

 It's now time to design the survey.
 When doing so, be careful about wording: instead of inventing terms, prefer to use language that you encountered in the interviews conducted earlier.
-Otherwise, your questions might not connect with the survey respondents.
+Otherwise, your questions might not connect with the survey participants.

 There are two broad categories of questions you can ask: closed and open response.
 Closed response, such as multiple choice or Likert scales, are easy to statistically analyze, but fix the set of possible responses.
 Open response, such as short answer text fields, can provide new and unexpected insights.
 However, it's laborious to analyze these unstructured, free-text responses.
 Our preference is to use open responses sparsely and instead rely on the interview content for these types of questions.